skmahaboobsubhani26/skmahaboobsubhani26/README.md

 ## 🌟 Featured Projects

 ### 🔗 [Project Name 1](https://github.com/skmahaboobsubhani26/project1)
-Brief description of your most impressive project.
-Highlight the technologies used and the problem it solves.
+Brief description of your most impressive project .
+Highlight the technologies used and the problem it solves. ***new tecknologies

 ### 🔗 [Project Name 2](https://github.com/skmahaboobsubhani26/project2)
 Another significant project showcasing different skills and technologies.